rlowrance/tags/README.md

 To install, clone this repo then copy the file `tags.py` to a directory that is in your path.
-If you use your `~/bin` directory, you can do this by running the script `install-into-home.sh` and setting your `$PATH` in your shell's initialization script.
+If you use your `~/bin` directory, you can do this by running the script `install-into-home-bin.sh` and setting your `$PATH` in your shell's initialization script.

 You will probably need to edit the shebang line at the top of the script to locate your Python interpretter.
-(In MacOS, you can run the command `$which python3` to locate your Python command.)
+In MacOS, you can run the command `$which python3` to locate your Python command.

 ## Invocation

 To use the command, invoke the command with one or more filenames on the command line.

 Here are some examples of invocations:

 - To analyze the tags in the file `journal.org`, enter `$tags journal.org`.
+Because I typically pipe the output, I enter `$tags journal.org > tmp.org$ then open the `tmp.org` file in Emacs.

 - To analyze the tags in all Org-mode files in a directory, change to that directory then enter `$tags *.org`.
+You might want to do this if you maintain all your notes in separate file in a directory.

 - To analyze the tags from stdin, enter `$tags`.

 The command reads the files specified, then prints to stdout a report